bigbluebutton/bigbluebutton.github.io/_posts/2019-02-14-customize.md

 $ sudo systemctl restart freeswitch
 ```

 Try calling the phone number.
 It should connect to FreeSWITCH and you should hear a voice prompting you to enter the five digit PIN number for the conference.
+Please note, that dialin will currently only work if at least one web participant has joined with their microphone.

-To show users the phone number along with the 5-digit PIN number within BigBlueButton, edit `/usr/share/bbb-web/WEB-INF/classes/bigbluebutton.properties` and change 613-555-1234 to the phone number provided by your Internet Telephone Service Provider
+To always show users the phone number along with the 5-digit PIN number within BigBlueButton, not only while selecting the microphone participation, edit `/usr/share/bbb-web/WEB-INF/classes/bigbluebutton.properties` and change 613-555-1234 to the phone number provided by your Internet Telephone Service Provider

 ```properties
 #----------------------------------------------------